-Although subordination provided by the Class 1M-2, Class 1M-2H and Class 1B-H Reference Tranches for the benefit of the Class 1M-1 and Class 1M-1H Reference Tranches and by the Class 1B-H Reference Tranche for the benefit of the Class 1M-2 and Class 1M-2H Reference Tranches is intended to reduce the risk of exposure of Credit Events and Modification Events to the Class 1M-1 and Class 1M-2 Notes, which correspond to the Class 1M-1 and Class 1M-2 Reference Tranches, respectively, the amount of such subordination will be limited and may decline under certain circumstances described in this Prospectus.
+Although subordination provided (i) by the Class 1M-2A, Class 1M-AH, Class 1M-2B, Class 1M-BH, Class 1B and Class 1B-H Reference Tranches for the benefit of the Class 1M-1 and Class 1M-1H Reference Tranches, (ii) by the Class 1M-2B, Class 1M-BH, Class 1B and Class 1B-H Reference Tranches for the benefit of the Class 1M-2A and Class 1M-AH Reference Tranches and (iii) by the Class 1B and Class 1B-H Reference Tranches for the benefit of the Class 1M-2B and Class 1M-BH Reference Tranches is intended to reduce the risk of exposure of Credit Events and Modification Events to the Class 1M-1, Class 1M-2A and Class 1M-2B Notes, which correspond to the Class 1M-1, Class 1M-2A and Class 1M-2B Reference Tranches, respectively, the amount of such subordination will be limited and may decline under certain circumstances described in this Prospectus.
+Further, the Class 1B and Class 1B-H Reference Tranches are subordinate to all the other Group 1 Reference Tranches and therefor the Class 1B Notes do not benefit from any credit enhancement.

-Similarly, although subordination provided by the Class 2M-2, Class 2M-2H and Class 2B-H Reference Tranches for the benefit of the Class 2M-1 and Class 2M-1H Reference Tranches and by the Class 2B-H Reference Tranche for the benefit of the Class 2M-2 and Class 2M-2H Reference Tranches is intended to reduce the risk of exposure of Credit Events and Modification Events to the Class 2M-1 and Class 2M-2 Notes, which correspond to the Class 2M-1 and Class 2M-2 Reference Tranches, respectively, the amount of such subordination will be limited and may decline under certain circumstances described in this Prospectus.
+Similarly, although subordination provided (i) by the Class 2M-2A, Class 2M-AH, Class 2M-2B, Class 2M-BH, Class 2B and Class 2B-H Reference Tranches for the benefit of the Class 2M-1 and Class 2M-1H Reference Tranches, (ii) by the Class 2M-2B, Class 2M-BH, Class 2B and Class 2B-H Reference Tranches for the benefit of the Class 2M-2A and Class 2M-AH Reference Tranches and (iii) by the Class 2B and Class 2B-H Reference Tranches for the benefit of the Class 2M-2B and Class 2M-BH Reference Tranches is intended to reduce the risk of exposure of Credit Events and Modification Events to the Class 2M-1, Class 2M-2A and Class 2M-2B Notes, which correspond to the Class 2M-1, Class 2M-2A and Class 2M-2B Reference Tranches, respectively, the amount of such subordination will be limited and may decline under certain circumstances described in this Prospectus.
+Further, the Class 2B and Class 2B-H Reference Tranches are subordinate to all the other Group 2 Reference Tranches and therefor the Class 2B Notes do not benefit from any credit enhancement.